 It had been passed on to us from our great great Aunt Nellie that he had been buried at Holyrood cemetery.
 One family friend, travelling to St John's several years ago, was asked to see if they could find the grave, but they found no clues at Holyrood.

 And why would he be buried so near to St John's and so far away from the scene of the disaster?
 To add to the confusion the newspaper reports had said the bits of wreckage had been found washed up in Gull Island Cove and there is a Gull Island in Conception Bay way up in the north.
 But then my husband found the vital piece of missing information: until the year 1910 St Vincent's, right by Gull Island Point and Peter's River in St Mary's Bay - had been known as Holyrood.

 In an aerial photo I spotted what could be a cemetery just above St Vincent's.
 In 2015 I travelled from England where I now live to Newfoundland to investigate.
-My Newfoundlander friend Bill Hillier (see Historical Background on page 6) and his nephew drove me round the Irish Loop,
+My Newfoundlander friends Bill Hillier (see Historical Background on page 6) and Dean Martin drove me round the Irish Loop,

 and we found the cemetery at St Vincents, which until 1910 would have been known as the Holyrood cemetery.
 We had a good search but did not find the headstone.
 Bill said it had likely fallen over and got submerged, given the texture of the soil there.

 We were sure there at least had once been a headstone, because of this in a letter from Job Brothers in July 1881, addressed to Henry Quick's daughter, our great great Aunt Nellie:

 But I wanted to be absolutely certain this really was the right cemetery.
 I knew it looked very very likely but I couldn't help wanting actual proof.
 I had phoned the place where its records are kept, but was told there had been a fire since 1881 and nothing had survived for that date.